Disparate Vulnerability to Membership Inference Attacks: Mitigating Disparate Vulnerability

 \subsection{Takeaways}

+Fairness only bounds disparate vulnerability in certain scenarios.
+Even when the classifier's fairness property generalizes beyond the training set, the bound is restricted to the adversarial strategy covered by the chosen fairness notion.
+Covering one adversarial strategy, however, is a weak security guarantee: the model could be (disparately) vulnerable to other strategies.
+Moreover, it is known that different fairness constraints are at odds with each other \cite{FriedlerSV16}.
+Hence, a model protected by one fairness notion may be inherently insecure against adversaries exploiting non-protected features.

-DP provides an upper bound on the vulnerability of all individuals.
-Because DP guarantees are often at odds with accuracy, in practical applications $\varepsilon$ is usually set high, allowing for a lot of variation; we observe this variation in our experiments.
-As for models satisfying EO, they decrease max-disparity, but still exhibit statistical evidence of disparity against both adversaries.
+Differential privacy bounds disparate vulnerability.
+We show that DP provides an upper bound on the vulnerability of all individuals, subgroups, and therefore on disparate vulnerability too.
+On the flip side, because DP guarantees are often at odds with accuracy, in practical applications $\varepsilon$ is usually set high, allowing for a lot of variation within the upper bound of \cref{thm:dp-bound-disparity}.
+Practically, the particular approach to DP training that we evaluated has mitigated disparity even with a high privacy level $\varepsilon = 10$ that results in vacuous theoretical bounds, but at significant accuracy costs.

-We observe that although DP and EO models can yield similar results in terms of statistical evidence of disparity, they offer different trade-offs in terms of max-disparity and model accuracy.
-E.g., the $\varepsilon=2.5$ DP model on \compas exhibits about 9 p.p. lower max-disparity than EO, but EO model is 5 p.p. more accurate (See \autoref{sec:extra-figs}.)
-On the downside, EO does not provide any means to control the vulnerability-accuracy trade-off as DP does.

-These results show that existing techniques, applied directly, cannot guarantee the absence of disparate vulnerability.
-We conclude that designing a privacy defense with equal effect on all individuals without a significant penalty in accuracy needs additional investigation.